 We do not sell used TIPMs, but we can refer to you someone who does and provide a link to save 5% off the cost.
 If you're simply looking for a long term solution to a fuel pump relay problem, but vehicle downtime isn't an option, our TIPM Plug-In Relay Circuit Board is the best solution.

 Since 2015, we've partnered with Mak's Auto Parts and owner Mak Cabessa who offers a large stock of used TIPMs to Dodge, Chrysler, Jeep, and VW owners.
 Mak's TIPMs start at $350 and he offers a one year warranty and a small restocking fee if the used TIPM doesn't solve your problem.
-You can contact him at firstname.lastname@example.org or 845-642-7950 to see if he has a TIPM for your vehicle.
-Emails will be forwarded to Mak and he will be responsible for responding to you.
-If you decide to call, please tell Mak that Vertical Visions sent you.
-Don't forget to provide your TIPM part number with your inquiry.
-Mak can overnight a used TIPM to you for around $75 or his USPS Priority Mail shipping is free.
+Click through the following link to see Mak's TIPM selection and save 5%:

 Used TIPMs are a great way around the excessive $1000+ price tag that dealers often charge.
 Used TIPMs normally do not require reprogramming by your dealer.
 If your TIPM does require reprogramming, which occurs in less than 10% of all used TIPM sales, the typical charge is around one hour shop time (approximately $100).
 Despite what some dealers claim, used TIPMs can easily be reprogrammed.